cristianst85/DisruptiveSoftware.Cryptography.Tools/README.md

 ## License

 * The source code in this repository is released under the GNU GPLv2 or later license.
 See the [bundled LICENSE](https://github.com/cristianst85/DisruptiveSoftware.Cryptography.Tools/blob/master/LICENSE) file for details.
-* Application icon is from Farm Fresh Icons set by [Fatcow Web Hosting](https://www.fatcow.com/free-icons) licensed under [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/).
+* Includes third party libraries like [BouncyCastle.Crypto](https://www.bouncycastle.org/csharp/) that are subject to their respective license agreements.
-* Third party libraries like [BouncyCastle.Crypto](https://www.bouncycastle.org/csharp/) are subject to their respective license agreements.
+* Applications icons are from the Farm-Fresh icon set by [Fatcow Web Hosting](https://www.fatcow.com/free-icons) licensed under [Creative Commons Attribution 3.0](https://creativecommons.org/licenses/by/3.0/).

 ## Related Projects